 Under Nasdaq rules, members of our Supervisory Board qualify as "independent directors" only if, in the opinion of our Supervisory Board, they do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-The Supervisory Board has determined that none of its members has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that all of its members during our fiscal year ended June 30, 2015 are "independent directors" as defined under Nasdaq's Marketplace Rules.
+The Supervisory Board has determined that none of its members or Ms. Gasperment has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that all of its members during our fiscal year ended June 30, 2016, and Ms. Gasperment if our shareholders appoint her to the Supervisory Board, are "independent directors" as defined under Nasdaq's Marketplace Rules.